Washington Bridge (Providence, Rhode Island): Current span

 In 1996, both bridges were repaired.
-The new bridge had large amounts of its steel understructure replaced, which required some lanes to be closed during the entire project.
-The old bridge was patched by closing lanes at night, cutting holes in the surface, performing repairs, and opening the lanes for the morning rush.
+The westbound bridge had large amounts of its steel understructure replaced, which required some lanes to be closed during the entire project.
+The eastbound bridge was patched by closing lanes at night, cutting holes in the surface, performing repairs, and opening the lanes for the morning rush.
+In the early 2000s, rehabilitation had moved on to the eastbound span.

-Segments of the bridge have fallen into a state of disrepair, such as the original 1930 segment now used as the pedestrian span.
+With experience gained from reconstructing the concrete spandrel arch span Ashton Viaduct, RIDOT opted to fully replace the portion of the 1930 bridge carrying vehicles with a new bridge.
+To avoid issues with obtaining new right of way, the new eastbound span was constructed starting in the gap between the two bridges, with the older bridge having its northernmost arch ribs removed to allow construction to proceed.
+In 2007 the pedestrian and bicycle pathway on the eastbound span was permanently closed.
+A new eastbound span opened in 2008.
+The remaining portion of the original 1930 segment is now used as the pedestrian span.
 That portion had closed in July 2012, as RIDOT expanded the original infrastructure into a Linear Park.
 Much of the repair was limited by RI State budget constraints and other cost issues related to its age and the stress of multi-regional congested traffic traveling eastward to the Seekonk/Fall River suburbs and Cape Cod.
-Other than the Henderson Bridge located one mile to the north, the Washington Bridge is the only span traveling over the Seekonk River.

-In the Washington Bridge project, the eastbound bridge was replaced.
-This involved building a portion of the new bridge in the gap between the two structures, moving traffic to the new bridge, then demolishing the left lanes of the old bridge to make room for the right lanes of the new one.
-The old control booths for the bascule section have been removed.
-The new span is now complete.
-Part of the original eastbound structure was preserved, and is being used as a bike and pedestrian route.

-George Redman Linear Park

-From 2012-2015, a bicycle and pedestrian park was constructed on a remaining section of the original Washington Bridge.
+Along with the Henderson Bridge located one mile to the north, the Washington Bridge is one of two spans crossing the Seekonk River in Providence.
+From 2012 to 2015, a bicycle and pedestrian park was constructed on a remaining section of the original Washington Bridge.
 The park opened in September 2015, at a total cost of $21.8 million.
 The park consists of an 11-foot-wide bicycle lane, a separated footpath paved with stamped concrete, and several seating areas.
-The path is completely separated from I-195 automobile traffic.

-The linear park is named George Redman Linear Park, in honor of East Providence cyclist and park activist George Redman.
+The path offers scenic overlooks of the Seekonk River and Brown's boathouse.
+Its design includes decorative granite sections and spires, and its central section contains a plaza-like sitting area with half-circle concrete benches.
+The path is completely separated from I-195 automobile traffic and includes two wide bicycle lanes, and a separate wide pedestrian walkway.
+The linear park is named George Redman Linear Park, in honor of East Providence cyclist and park activist George Redman, who died in 2012 at age 88.
 A plaque honoring Redman can be seen on the west end of the park.

+$25 million in federal funding was allocated in 2020 for a now-estimated $78 million rehabilitation of the westbound structure.
+The actual repairs were delayed by lawsuits from all the contractors that submitted bids; one contractor was disqualified and the bidding process restarted.